Rain. It sounds like rain.

 “Following gunner out.”

-The Crusader looked towards the entrance of the building, where Retrieval and react were slugging it out with the Dissidents in a storm of metal and light.
-Resting with his back against the containers, he smiled.
+The Crusader looked towards the warehouse entrance, where Department personnel were slugging it out with Dissidents in a storm of metal and light.
+He rested his back against the containers.

 All things considered?